Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 If your air conditioner isn’t level, it might vibrate excessively.
 This can create obnoxious sounds when on and even require air conditioning repair.

 - Put more strain on parts and wear them out faster.

 - Loosen refrigerant lines and cause an expensive refrigerant leak.

 - Make your air conditioner sink even more.

-Leveling an air conditioner pad requires experience.
-It’s usually not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad requires expertise.
+It’s usually not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you think your air conditioner is sinking and creating problems, give Bell Mechanical Services a call at 888-863-0560.
+If you’re worried your air conditioner is sinking and causing problems, give Bell Mechanical Services a call at 888-863-0560.
 We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.